 - Decide how to organize your proposal – which sections will you include?

-- Understand your audience – the Grand Challenge Scholars Research Committee is comprised of several Engineering disciplines
+- Understand your audience – the Grand Challenges Scholars Research Committee is comprised of several Engineering disciplines

 - Realize your proposal will be persuasive writing